expenses/renderer-opinions/readme.md

 _TODO_

 PNGs and JPEGs kinda suck for graphics, but you can get away with them if you've got a small sprite-based game.
 For anything else, either DDS (older and designed for DirectX) or KTX2 (newer and designed for Vulkan but less well supported) are good choices.

+You can, and possibly should, read both DDS and KTX2 files without requiring any kind of helper library.
+There are a few annoying parts of writing a DDS file reader for Vulkan:

+- They have different format types, so you need to write functions to translate them.
+- DDS files don't specify how large each mip level is in bytes, so you need to calculate this using the bits-per-pixel of the given format.
+If you're reading block-compressed formats (which you should be using), you need to factor this into the buffer offset for small mips.
+See [here](https://github.com/expenses/vulkancppstarter/blob/fbbd4abeaa1e7dc066524d891832698594f6aa4c/src/resources/image_loading.cpp#L177-L182).

 # Model Formats